Accessibility statement

 Overview

-Aleks' research is focused on examinations of spatial and chronological patterns of church building, funerary commemoration, and elite patronage in northern England in the tenth, eleventh, and twelfth centuries.
-Her wider research interests include transition periods and cultural contact, the material culture of the Anglo-Scandinavian and Anglo-Norman periods, social and cultural identity, the nature and material expression of medieval lordship, the development of the medieval rural landscape, the material and ideological relationship between religious and secular authority, and patronage of ecclesiastical material culture.
+Aleks' research has focused primarily on parish churches and commemorative practice in the Middle Ages, as well as on the archaeology of the Norman Conquest and the Anglo-Norman period.
+Her wider research interests include periods of transition and cultural contact, social and cultural identity, the nature and material expression of medieval lordship, the development of the medieval rural landscape, the material and ideological relationship between religious and secular authority, and patronage of ecclesiastical material culture.
 She also has a particular interest in the north of England, and the development of northern local and regional identities in the Middle Ages.

 Projects

-• Cross slabs in northern England, 1000-1600, in collaboration with Peter Ryder (funded by the Marc Fitch Fund).
-This project is undertaking the systematic recording of medieval non-effigial commemoration in the northern counties of England.
-The project will produce a full printed catalogue of Yorkshire cross slab monuments, and an online, interactive database of the northern corpus.
-The project utilizes GIS to map these monuments, in order to aid the spatial and chronological analysis of patterns of production, distribution, style, and their relationships to elements of topography, political and ecclesiastical divisions, manorial structures, settlement and landscape, and the secular and religious built environment.
-In addition, the project explores significance of cross slabs to medieval concepts of social identity, memory, and competitive expenditure and display.
+This project has undertaken the systematic recording of medieval non-effigial commemoration across the northern counties of England, producing a database of over 5000 grave monuments.
+The project will produce a full published catalogue of Yorkshire cross slab monuments (BAR), and an online, interactive database of the northern corpus (ADS).
+The project aims to establish spatial and chronological patterns of production, distribution, style, and their relationships to elements of topography, political and ecclesiastical divisions, manorial structures, settlement and landscape, and the secular and religious built environment.
+In addition, it explores the significance of cross slabs to medieval concepts of social identity, memory, and competitive expenditure and display.

 Supervision